sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_linux_kernel_modules.md

 ### Symbol and symbol table

-A symbol is name given to a space in memory, like: data (variables) or instructions (functions).
+A symbol is a name given to a space in memory, like: data (variables) or instructions (functions).

-A symbol table is a data sttrcuture created by the compiler containing all the symbols used in the program.
+A symbol table is a data strcuture created by the compiler containing all the symbols used in the program.

-Every kerenl image build has a symbol table with it.
+Every kernel image build has a symbol table with it.
 The Linux kernel symbol table contains names and addresses of all the kernel symbols.
 When the kernel is installed it will be pressen in `/boot/System.map-<linux-version>

-TODO: GET SCREENSHOT EXMAPLE!!
+TODO: GET SCREENSHOT EXAMPLE!!

 When a new function is defined in a moudle, the default behavior of this function is local, only the module which the function is defined can access it, it cannot be accessed by other modules